emilyjennings/emily-blog/README.md

 This project was made for the purpose of housing my own blog.
 Since I learned Ruby, the most obvious use case for me is a blog.
 I wanted visitors to be able to visit my website and be linked to my blog, and I knew I could build such a thing, so I did.

+Users will be able to view my posts, which I can post by logging in.
+They can post comments and filter by categories (soon).

+4/28 note:
+I am having trouble creating seeds and deploying to heroku.

 ## Design planning 4/23/19:

 The user sees a large blog title and a smaller subtitle above it. below will be links - about tags dates homepage